 What are Trust Administration Services?

-After the death of the person who created a Trust dies, who is also referred to as the Trustor or the Settlor, certain steps must be taken to administer a trust.
+After the death of the person who created a Trust, who is also referred to as the Trustor or the Settlor, certain steps must be taken to administer a Trust.
 Diane Haisha-DeForest can help you through the difficult time after the death of a family member.
 With her skill and comprehensive understanding of all facets and steps of trust administration, her firm has the ability to step in and make this a successful and smoothly run process.

 Eliminate Fighting in your Family